#nonbinary original character

 Your small smile grew on your face and you glanced gratefully at Eugene.

 Eugene may be gruff, but he always made you feel at home in an odd way.
 He had never tried to get anything out of you.
-He also consistently used gender neutral language for you, although you couldn’t tell if it was on purpose.
+He also consistently used gender-neutral language for you, although you couldn’t tell if it was on purpose.

-When you had opened the door, he had held up a joint and a box of matches to you without speaking.
+When you had opened the door, he had held up a joint and box of matches to you without speaking.
 You had ended up on your back steps smoking.
 He had introduced himself and talked a little after a while, but you had both mostly stared at the stars as you passed the joint back and forth.
 Ever since, you had had a standing appointment on Thursdays.

 He didn’t treat you differently despite how odd you must seem, and you were eternally grateful for it.